Cantera/workshop-materials/ncm-2025/01_Overview_slides.md

 ## Documentation

 * Documentation at https://cantera.org/documentation
-* Has examples and API documentation (we'll come back to this later)
+* Has examples and API documentation

 ## GitHub